-They have a new stadium to play in and are still the only undefeated team left standing in the Bundesliga.
+They are well settled in a new stadium and go into Matchday 19's meeting with Borussia Dortmund knowing that victory would move them back into third-place in the Bundesliga.
 So are Freiburg on the cusp of greatness this season?

 With Christian Streich in charge, Freiburg have made a habit of punching above their weight.
 The Bundesliga's longest-serving coach has been calling the shots at the club since December 2011, leading them to the top half of the table in three seasons since then.

-What's more, they will play out the remainder of the campaign in a shiny new stadium, having officially inaugrated the Europa-Park Stadion against Leipzig.
+It's been a stunning campaign for Freiburg thus far, who have also moved into a shiny new stadium, having officially inaugurated the Europa-Park Stadion against RB Leipzig on week eight of the campaign.
 Their new abode can welcome 34,700 supporters - a capacity upgrade of 10,000 on Freiburg's previous ground.

 Watch: Check out Freiburg's new home